Tipner regenerationLast updated: 25 February 2014 10:15 UK

 Stamshaw Junior School assembly September 2 (2.74 MB)

 Tipner Regeneration Company (TRC)

 TRC owns land on both sides of the M275 and currently has conditional outline permission to build up to 518 homes, as detailed in the following documents.
 At present there is no date for when work on this will begin.

 TRC section 106 agreement (5.78 MB)

 Here is a presentation TRC gave to Portsmouth City Council in January 2008:

 As part of our ongoing consultation, we have monthly residents’ meetings at Stamshaw & Tipner Community Centre to update everyone on the progress being made in all areas of the regeneration of Tipner.

-You can download the agenda for the December meeting at the bottom of this page.
+You can download the agenda for the March meeting from this link:

 You can download notes outlining the main topics covered at previous meetings from these links: